fedecarg/zf-replication-adapter/README.md

 ## Using a distributed memory caching system

-Database connections are expensive and it‚Äôs very inefficient for an application to try to connect to a server that is down or not responding.
+Database connections are expensive and it's very inefficient for an application to try to connect to a server that is down or not responding.
 A distributed memory caching system can help alleviate this problem by keeping a list of all the failed connections in memory, sharing that information across multiple servers and allowing the application to access it before attempting to open a connection.

 To enable this option, you have to pass an instance of the Memcached adapter class: